CodeURJC-FW-2025-26/webapp14/README.md

 Images: Both the main and the secondary entities should have access to using images, in order to show the product, either is the store's catalog or a review, to transmit transparency.

-Search, filter or categorization: Posibility of searching and item by its name or filter the page to avoid items that do not match with the desired categorization.
+Search, filter or categorization: Posibility of searching an item by its name or filter the page to avoid items that do not match with the desired categorization.